 When you use the condo as a rental and as a vacation home for yourself, it can become interesting on your tax return.
 If you own a vacation condo and you don't rent it out, the rules are simple, and like your primary residence, you get to deduct the interest you paid on the mortgage and the real estate taxes on the property.
 You can even rent the property 14 days or less and you don't even have to report that income to the IRS.
 Simple enough.

 Where it gets more complicated is when you rent the condo out for more than 14 days.
 You get to deduct the mortgage interest, the real estate taxes, AND items such as advertising, cleaning and maintenance, utilities, insurance, taxes, points, commissions for sales and rentals, tax return preparation fees, travel expenses, rental payments, repairs, and local transportation expenses.
 You also get to deduct depreciation (also called cost recovery).
-You also get to depreciate the major appliances on an accelerated schedule, 5 or 7 years versus 27.5 for residential real estate.
+TAX TIP: You also get to depreciate the major appliances (Kitchen Appliances, HVAC system) on an accelerated schedule, 5 or 7 years versus 27.5 for residential real estate.

-TIP: Days you spend working on, repairing, or remodeling the property are not considered a personal use day.
+TAX TIP: Days you spend working on, repairing, or remodeling the property are not considered a personal use day.
 Keep good documentation and receipts and you can avoid running up the number of days of personal use on your property.
 This will avoid having to split your expenses between personal use and rental time, allowing you to maximize your deductions.
-Aim for 14 days or less of personal use, and you get the full tax deductions.If you have any questions buying or selling vacation condos or insuring, financing, or anything to do with Lake Ozark real estate, call John Garrett for expert advice.
+Aim for 14 days or less of personal use, and you get the full tax deductions.If you have any questions buying or selling vacation condos or insuring, financing, or anything to do with Lake Ozark real estate, call John Garrett for expert condo advice (not expert tax advice, consult your tax professional).
 I am always available at 573-480-6420.